security-force-monitor/research-handbook/source/units-relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every claim has a Universally Unique Identifier (UUID) to distinguish it from any other claim.
-For a ``relation`` this UUID distinguishes them from any other ``relation`` in the dataset.
+For a :ref:`relation` this UUID distinguishes them from any other :ref:`relation` in the dataset.

-Every ``relation`` between the same two units is always treated as a contiguous, meaning it has the same UUID, unless citations establish it should be treated as non-contiguous.
+Every :ref:`relation` between the same two units is always treated as a contiguous, meaning it has the same UUID, unless citations establish it should be treated as non-contiguous.

 .. admonition:: Example

-    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional military command controls the area where it is operating.
-One citation puts the division in an area under ``Northeastern Regional Military Command`` as of ``2016-11-13`` which establishes a ``relation`` between the division and the regional command for the same time-range.
+    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change :ref:`relation` to whatever regional military command controls the area where it is operating.
+One citation puts the division in an area under ``Northeastern Regional Military Command`` as of ``2016-11-13`` which establishes a :ref:`relation` between the division and the regional command for the same time-range.
 Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-12-05``.
-Even though the related units are the same, because citations establish the division is a mobile unit that can change ``relation`` these two claims are coded as separate, non-contiguous relations.
+Even though the related units are the same, because citations establish the division is a mobile unit that can change :ref:`relation`` these two claims are coded as separate, non-contiguous relations.

-Two or more ``relation`` claims should always be treated as contiguous if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.
+Two or more :ref:`relation` claims should always be treated as contiguous if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.

 .. admonition:: Example

-    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional military command controls the area where it is operating.
-One citation puts the division in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a ``relation`` between the division and the regional command for the same time-range.
-Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``, which again establishes a ``relation`` between the division and the regional command for the same time-range.
-These two claims are coded as the same ``relation`` given that they fall within 1 day of each other.
+    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change :ref:`relation` to whatever regional military command controls the area where it is operating.
+One citation puts the division in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a :ref:`relation` between the division and the regional command for the same time-range.
+Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``, which again establishes a :ref:`relation` between the division and the regional command for the same time-range.
+These two claims are coded as the same :ref:`relation` given that they fall within 1 day of each other.

 A :ref:`unit` may have multiple, overlapping relations.

 .. admonition:: Example

     Citations establish that regional military commands in the Myanmar Army control units that operate in their area of operations.
 Citations establish through time that the ``290 Infantry Battalion`` is under command of the ``Northeastern Regional Military Command`` and also based in areas under ``Northeastern Regional Military Command`` through time.
-Combined these citations evidence a contiguous ``relation`` between the battalion and ultimately the ``Northeastern Regional Military Command``.
+Combined these citations evidence a contiguous :ref:`relation` between the battalion and ultimately the ``Northeastern Regional Military Command``.
 Other citations, however, evidence the battalion also operated in areas controlled by different regional military commands.
 These establish additional relations for the battalion during the time ranges it was operating in areas under the ``Eastern Central Regional Military Command``, ``Northern Regional Military Command``, ``Southeastern Regional Military Command`` or ``Triangle Regional Military Command``.

 about_entity:name:qa